 Pettus, however, was not a man of his region, said Flynt.

-“His fanaticism is borne of a kind of pro-slavery belief that his civilization cannot be maintained without slavery,” says Flynt.
+“His fanaticism is born of a kind of pro-slavery belief that his civilization cannot be maintained without slavery,” says Flynt.
 “He lives in an area full of people who oppose secession.
 He is going against the grain.
 He’s not a reluctant pragmatist, brought to secession to go along with the people.
 He’s a true believer.”

-“In the antebellum period, he was a living symbol of the laws and customs and beliefs about slavery.” says Giggie.
+“In the antebellum period, he was a living symbol of the laws and customs and beliefs about slavery,” says Giggie.
 Pettus was living not far from Selma when he was recruited by prominent secessionists to be a leader in their movement.

 Pettus rose quickly through the ranks: By 1863, he was promoted to brigadier general, placing him in charge of five Alabama regiments.
-Pettus was captured at Vicksburg -- where his “daring and courage” was described as “legendary” -- and served in battles at Lookout Mountain in Tennessee and Kennesaw Mountain in Georgia.
+Pettus was captured at Vicksburg—where his “daring and courage” was described as “legendary”—and served in battles at Lookout Mountain in Tennessee and Kennesaw Mountain in Georgia.
 A three-time prisoner of war (he escaped once and was in a prisoner exchange twice), he was seriously wounded days before the Confederacy surrendered.

-Examples of his passionate leadership survive.
+Examples of his leadership survive.
 Pettus said in a statement to his troops on April 28, 1865, three weeks after Robert E. Lee surrendered at Appomattox Court House:

 You have now served your country faithfully for more than three years.
 On many hard fought fields your determination and valor has been proved … Now you are subject to a new trial.
 The fortunes of war have made you prisoners … Your valor and good conduct has my greatest joy and pride; and it is confidently expected that the reputation of this command will still be preserved in this new trial!

 Though others may desert and disgrace themselves, & their kindred, let us stand together and obey orders!
-In this way we best contribute to our safety, and comfort; and preserve our caracters (sic) untarnished.
+In this way we best contribute to our safety, and comfort; and preserve our caracters [sic] untarnished.

 Let our motto be “Do our duty in trusting God.”

-And whether Pettus participated in the violence directly or not is unknown, but he certainly would not have opposed it, Flynt said.
+Whether Pettus participated in the violence directly or not is unknown, but he certainly would not have opposed it, Flynt said.

 “I would be very surprised if a man of his social standing actually went out with guns and masks on, but the fact that he knew what was happening is almost inevitable,” Flynt said.
 “There’s really no way of excluding Edmund Pettus of responsibility from the violence.
 He helps organize it, he helps protect it, and he does not seek to prosecute anyone who did it.”

-“Pettus became for Alabama’s white citizens in the decades after the Civil War, a living testament to the power of whites to sculpt a society modeled after slave society,” says Giggie.
+“Pettus became, for Alabama’s white citizens in the decades after the Civil War, a living testament to the power of whites to sculpt a society modeled after slave society,” says Giggie.

-Pettus served as chairman of the state delegation to the Democratic National Convention for more than two decades, and was Grand Dragon of the Alabama Klan during the final year of Reconstruction.
+Pettus served as chairman of the state delegation to the Democratic National Convention for more than two decades, and he was Grand Dragon of the Alabama Klan during the final year of Reconstruction.

 “White planters had lost control of this society,” Flynt said.
-“The conservative Democratic Party was attempting to restore the old order, to disenfranchise blacks, to create a servile labor force.
+“The conservative Democratic Party was attempting to restore the old order, to disenfranchise Blacks, to create a servile labor force.
 The conservative Democratic Party and the Ku Klux Klan were like a hand and glove.”

 Upon his election, Selma threw a reception for the newly minted senator.
-In reporting the occasion, one headline proclaimed that Pettus “Was Received with Booming Guns And The Shrill Whistles of all Our Industries” and the story went on to refer to the general as “Selma’s distinguished citizen.”
+In reporting the occasion, one headline proclaimed that Pettus “Was Received with Booming Guns And The Shrill Whistles of all Our Industries,” and the story went on to refer to the general as “Selma’s distinguished citizen.”

 “That he was elected statewide demonstrates the power of a Confederate pedigree and the Ku Klux Klan political machine,” Flynt said.
 “You didn’t get the nomination unless you had the support of white elites in the Black Belt.”